econnet/econ/do.rst

 Econs form a mathematical `lattice`_.
 An econ corresponds to a node in a `concept lattice`_.
-The members of an econ correspond to the node's intent.
+The contributors correspond to the econ's intent.
 *Intent* in `concept lattice`_ are the attributes, but the English sense of purpose to produce content fits well here.